-The Corporate Social Responsibility course is an MBA on-campus internship program that provides a rich experience working on projects for top companies.
+The Corporate Social Impact (CSI) course is an MBA and undergraduate on-campus internship program that provides a rich experience working on projects for top companies.

-These companies, many of which are the best in the world at implementing CSR initiatives, include:
+These companies, many of which are the best in the world at implementing CSI initiatives, include:

 - Use your skill set in a hands-on approach to learning and develop vital skills in project management, teamwork, and communication